By MARCY GORDON

-The remaining 28 banks can raise dividends or buy back shares.
-They included JPMorgan Chase & Co., Citigroup Inc., and Wells Fargo & Co., which with Bank of America are the four biggest U.S. banks by assets.
+The remaining 30 banks were allowed to raise dividends or repurchase shares.
+They include JPMorgan Chase & Co., Bank of America Corp., Citigroup Inc. and Wells Fargo & Co., which are the four biggest U.S. banks by assets.

-The dividends and share buybacks plans that the Fed considered are important to ordinary investors, and to banks.
+The dividend increases and share buyback plans are important to ordinary investors, and to banks.
 The banks know that their investors suffered big losses in the financial crisis, and they are eager to reward them.
 Some shareholders, especially retirees, rely on dividends for a portion of their income.
 For the banks, raising dividends can drive up their share prices and make their stock more valuable to investors.

 But raising dividends is costly, and regulators don't want banks to deplete their capital reserves, making them vulnerable in another recession.
 Buybacks also are aimed at helping shareholders.
 By reducing the number of a company's outstanding shares, earnings per share can increase.